user340/basepkg/README.md

 NetBSD Wiki described, "syspkgs is the concept of using pkgsrc's pkg\_\* tools to maintain the base system. ...
 There has been a lot of work in this area already, but it has not yet been finalized." in https://wiki.netbsd.org/projects/project/syspkgs

-basepkg is intend to become a successor to syspkg.
+The basepkg is intend to become a successor to syspkg.
 But basepkg is third-party software less like syspkg.
 It is an unofficial project of NetBSD.

 ### 2.2.
 Goal